wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 <img src="/Physical-Models/Fig.4.6.png" alt="drawing" width="400"/>

 However, the result did not look like poisson because it had some 'outliers' at large m.
-Sometimes it is described as jackpot distribution.
+It is also named as jackpot distribution.

 <img src="/Physical-Models/Fig.4.7.png" alt="drawing" width="400"/>